 BWP has implemented a GIS system as well as GIS-based applications to improve situational awareness of the electrical system.
 Using a fully implemented advanced metering infrastructure (AMI) network, BWP's smart meters will detect an outage and send out a fault message, which is picked up by the Outage Management System (OMS).
 The OMS helps ECC operators pinpoint the geographic location of the outage as well as the potential electrical component involved.
 This allows BWP crews to respond faster to the outage location.

-BWP's GIS and OMS applications were continually updated throughout 2021, allowing BWP crews to respond faster to outage locations.
+BWP's GIS and OMS applications are continually updated on an ongoing basis, allowing BWP crews to respond faster to outage locations.

 5.4.3 Enhanced system monitoring